ShaneChandler-Cyber/ShaneChandlerPortfolio/projects.md

 ## Projects

 ### 1. **Personal Portfolio Website**
-   - **Description**: Currently in development, this responsive portfolio showcases my skills, experiences, and projects in cybersecurity and IT.
-Built using **Jekyll**, **HTML**, **CSS**, and **JavaScript**, the website leverages a **jekyll-theme-hacker** for a modern look and feel.
+   - **Description**: This responsive portfolio website is currently under construction, aiming to effectively present my technical skills and experiences in the realms of cybersecurity and IT.
+Developed using **Jekyll**, **HTML**, **CSS**, and **JavaScript**, the site features a modern layout facilitated by the **jekyll-theme-hacker**.
    - **Technologies Used**: Jekyll, GitHub Pages, HTML, CSS, JavaScript, SCSS.
    - **Key Features**:
-     - Full-screen background image for an immersive experience.
+     - **Dynamic Skill Bar**: Visual representation of my skills with dynamic skill bars showing proficiency levels.
-     - Sticky navigation bar for easy access to different sections.
+     - **Downloadable Resume**: A feature allowing visitors to easily download my resume.
-     - Dynamic project cards that expand to reveal more details.
+     - **Social Media Links**: Prominent links to my professional social media profiles, enhancing connectivity.
-     - Integration of Google Analytics for tracking visitor interactions.
+     - **SEO Optimization**: Built-in SEO best practices to improve search engine visibility.

 ### 2. **Legends Unhinged Discord Bot**
    - **Description**: This Discord bot enhances the community experience within Legends Unhinged, offering features such as moderation tools, game statistics, and community engagement options.
-The bot is being developed with a focus on user interaction and community building.
+Developed in Python, the bot focuses on user interaction and community building.
-   - **Technologies Used**: JavaScript, Discord.js, Node.js.
+   - **Technologies Used**: Python, discord.py, GitHub.
    - **Key Features**:
      - Moderation commands to manage chat effectively.
      - Custom commands for game stats and updates.